buttheadbob/MDK-SE/api/SpaceEngineers.Game.ModAPI.Ingame.IMyShipMergeBlock.IsConnected.md

 public bool IsConnected { get; }
 ```

-Gets if the merge block is connected to another one.
+Gets if the merge block is locked to another one.

 ### Returns